salis010/movies/README.md

 ## Improvements

 - Not enough time to trim off unnescessary data received from the api.
 The function in '/backend/trim-movies-data' is supposed to do this.
-- Horizontal scrolling on desktop needs tweaking.
-Scrolling might end up taking the user to the movie details page.